TommasoSorgente/PanelLib/README.md

 ## How to use it

-Build through CMake by launching the script `build.sh`.
+Build through CMake by launching the script `build.sh` in the `scripts` folder.
+The following libraries are required:
+- CGAL 5.5 (or higher)
+- MATLAB modules:
+- *TBD*

 You can run the whole pipeline at once through the script `run.sh`.
 Alternatively, for a manual run:
  - launch the script `run_partitioning.sh`;
  - launch the script `run_extraction.sh`;